wesdottoday/hashnode-backup/cl1m7g7r20f35jvnv3ild86hv.md

 Ideally I would only have two in person customer calls per day, allowing me time to go to the office to work on reports, research, R&D, check in on on-going projects, or meet with lawmakers to help write legislation to improve the building code to help protect people's help.

-In the office, I would love to have someone in charge of finances and billing, another in charge of customer engagements, someone running contractor relations, and a technical team of two that work on developing technology and sensors.
+In the office, I would love to have someone in charge of finances and billing, another in charge of customer engagements, someone running contractor relations, and a R&D team that work on developing technology and sensors.

 My day would then proceed from there as necessary.
 I want to have empowered employees who are very comfortable and understand the bounds in which they can make decisions on behalf of the business.
 I never want to be an impediment to progress.